pauldedecker/commco-lab/README.md

 For some people, some questions that ask about negative experiences related to stuttering may cause them to feel uncomfortable.
 These questions are not required so if you do not wish to provide an answer you may choose to skip those questions.
 There is no penalty for choosing to not answer such questions.

+If you experience any negative psychological discomfort please contact the Mental Health Crisis Line:709-777-3200 or Toll Free 1-1888-737-4668.

-If you choose not to take part in this survey, it will not affect your participation in the Newfoundland and Labrador Stuttering Association.
+If you choose not to take part in this survey, it will not affect your relationship with the Newfoundland and Labrador Stuttering Association.

-If you have any questions about your participation in this survey, please contact NLSA Chair, Greg O'Grady [greg@nlsacollaborative.ca](mailto:greg@nlsacollaborative.ca) for more information.
+Finally, if you have any questions about your participation in this survey, please contact NLSA Chair, Greg O'Grady [greg@nlsacollaborative.ca](mailto:greg@nlsacollaborative.ca) for more information.